 Let me tell you another reason that I cannot use the bathtub and my experience with swimming.
 I have learned the hard way that without my feet to weigh me down, my legs are extremely buoyant.
 It’s completely comical and actually unsafe to take a bath.
 Once I am in the bathtub, my very buoyant legs rise to the top of the water.
 This makes me slide down under the water.
 It sounds horrifying, but it makes for great amputee humor.
 So it’s probably best to shower instead of bathe.

-Last year we went to Missouri to attend the wedding of our youngest son, Matthew to his wife Samantha.
+Several years ago, we went to Missouri to attend the wedding of our youngest son, Matthew to his wife Samantha.
 I was anxious to try swimming so we found a pool that had a handicapped lift.
-To use the lift, I sat down, took off my legs and it slowly lowered me into the water.
+To use the lift, I sat down, took off my legs and slowly lowered myself into the water.
 The plan was, once I got in the water, I would jump off the lift and swim, Tah Dah!

 Well, that was a great plan.
 However, I had forgotten about the weightlessness of my legs.
 Add that to the fact that it was a saltwater pool and that means my legs were what we refer to as floaty potatoes.
 My upper body, however, didn’t float.
 It sank.
 Thankfully, my kids were right there to save me.

 So if you can picture this, I jumped or swam off of the lift chair.
 When I scooted off of the lift chair, my legs skyrocketed to the top of the water.
 Then my backside sunk and I somehow flipped over so I was face down in the water.
 Without feet, there was nothing to kick with so I couldn’t swim.
-I got a horrible cramp in my thigh so I needed my kids to pull up out of the water.
+I got horrible cramps in the backs of my thighs so I needed my kids to pull up out of the water.
 What a mess!
 I wanted to swim so badly.

 When I was failing at my efforts to swim, we were laughing so hard.
 It was hilarious and frightening all at the same time.
 You should have seen the looks on the faces of the other swimmers.
 We couldn’t get a good video, but this is the YouTube video of what happens when Wendy gets in the pool.
-As you can see from the video, Megan carried me from one end of the pool to the other.
+As you can see from the video, Megan carried me from one end of the pool to the other, giggling every step of the way.

 The moral of that story is you really need hands and feet to swim, or at least flippers, which I now have thanks to my prosthetist who heard this story.